(©No reproduction, translation or re-posting on third party websites is permitted)

 There have been many heated debates over the past two seasons with respect to the number of quads senior men have been including in their programs.
 Some feel this is a sign of the sport’s evolution and applaud those pushing it to a higher level.
 Others feel it detracts from the programs and sacrifices artistry, which makes them less enjoyable to watch.

-That quad trend has extended to the junior ranks — albeit at a much slower pace — but it picked up speed this past season, particularly with some of the junior ladies.
+That brings us to the “Jumping Juniors.”
+The quad trend has is not something new to the junior ranks — but its progress has been, until now, at a much slower pace.
+Not so anymore.
+It picked up speed this past season, particularly with some of the ladies who joined the “Jumping Juniors” brigade.

 It is interesting to note that when Japan’s Miki Ando executed a quad Salchow at the Junior Grand Prix Final in 2002, it did not lead to a wave of ladies attempting quads.
 There were several reasons for that.
 As with the men, the introduction of the International Judging System (IJS) shifted the attention from jumps to other elements such as spins and footwork, and also to the skills that are graded in the program component scores (PCS).